Transfer:

 - Convert micro MV to Digital (microMV to Digital)

-(warning: techno rabbit hole) It is not widely recognized that several of these tapes are already in Digital format!!!
-Digital8, DVCam, MiniDV and microMV already contain video in Digital format.
-Each frame of a video is represented digitally and then stored on a magnetic tape.
-This means that the representation of the video is stored as a digital code rather than an analog code for higher quality and more accurate recording and playback.
+(Warning: techno rabbit hole) Several of these tapes are already in Digital format!!!
+Digital8, DVCam, MiniDV, and microMV already contain video in Digital format.
+Each frame of a videotape is a digital representation of an image on magnetic tape.
+This means that the videotapes’ representation is a digital code, rather than an analog code, for higher quality and more accurate recording and playback.

-No, it is not possible to just copy the digital data to a hard disc and play it.
-Each type of videotape had to have its own VCR (or camera that also played the video) in order to decode the different digital video as it raced by the VCR heads.
-Once read, the signal could be transferred to outputs on the VCR in two different formats: DV/HDV (Digital Video/ High Definition Video) and analog.
-In other words, a digital format can be sent directly to a computer as well as an analog signal to a converter box.
+No, it is not possible to simply copy digital data to a hard disk and play it.
+Tapes store digital frames, but digital files require computers.
+To convert VCR to digital today, I capture frames and create files, such as mp4.
+Each type of videotape required its own VCR (or camera that also played the video) to decode the different digital video as it passed by the VCR heads.
+Once read, the signal transfers to outputs on the VCR in two different formats: DV/HDV (Digital Video/ High Definition Video) and analog.
+In other words, digital formats transfer directly to a computer, as well as an analog signal to a converter box.

 Also Read – If My Tapes Are Broken Can I Still Transfer VCR to DVD?